 The best way to avoid these problems is with a rigorously designed exercise program overseen by specialists within the field.

-A number of exercises can bring the occiput and the cervical spine into alignment.
-The primary goal is to reduce torque within the neck and shoulders while also reducing load on the musculature of the upper spine.
-When the shoulder, the scapula, and the thorax are brought into alignment, the stress on the cervical column itself will become normalized.
-A recognition of the role that posture plays in creating and enhancing facial pain is crucial to the treatment of the discomfort.
+A number of exercises can bring the occiput and the cervical spine into the treatment of the discomfort.
 Regular therapeutic sessions with specialized alignment devices should reduce pain and allow for a higher quality of life, especially among those patients who have suffered from restricted mandibular movement for many years.

 Weaknesses within the musculature of the spine can cause FHP.
 These weaknesses are caused by a number of factors, including the following: